wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

    - Test changes in a non-production environment first
    - Check service dependencies before modifying any service
    - Use "Automatic (Delayed Start)" for non-critical services to improve boot performance

+---

+**Challenge Question (Task 10):**

+*What is the purpose of the "Services" administrative tool in Windows, and how can you use it to troubleshoot system issues?*

+**Answer:**

+The Services tool allows you to view, start, stop, and configure all background services running on Windows.
+You can use it to restart services that have failed, change startup types, and check dependencies—helpful for troubleshooting issues related to system performance, networking, or failed applications.

+*Which built-in tool would you use to review system and application logs for troubleshooting, and how do you access it?*

+**Answer:**

+Use **Event Viewer**.
+Open it by pressing `Win + R`, typing `eventvwr.msc`, and pressing Enter.

+*How can you automate a task to run at a specific time in Windows?*

+**Answer:**

+Use **Task Scheduler**.
+Open it by pressing `Win + R`, typing `taskschd.msc`, and pressing Enter.
+You can then create or manage scheduled tasks.

 **Task 10 Summary:**
 You used built-in Windows system tools for administration and troubleshooting.
 Proficiency with these tools enables you to manage, maintain, and secure Windows environments effectively—an essential competency for IT professionals and a key focus of CompTIA A+.